nus-cs1010/2425-s1/docs/about.md

 ### Catch-Up Sessions

-- Every three weeks, we run a 2-hour Q&A session for students to clarify doubts on Saturday morning.
+- Every three weeks, we run a 2-hour Q&A session for students to clarify doubts on Wednesday afternoon.
 - Attendance is optional, but we strongly encourage students who are falling behind to take this opportunity to clarify doubts and catch up.
 - Catch-up sessions are recorded.
 The video will be shared after the session.